 We were more than happy to to extend our thanks by voting for you in The Best Celebrant NSW 2016 Awards.
 You made our day so very special we could not imagine another person who could have done it better.
 You will all ways be in our hearts and memories for now and the end of time.
 Hope 2017 is as powerful and magical as 2016.

-Hello out there, I thought I’d start my very first blog on my almost new website taking the time to reflect on the last 6 years as a celebrant and the 400 weddings I have now conducted.
+Hello out there, first I thought I’d kick off my new website by bloging.
+As well as taking the time to reflect on the last 6 years.
+Having conducted 400 weddings in that time.

-Well been a fabulous ride and sometimes a wild one with the weather and all!
-The only thing you can’t predict or change and us Aussies love an outdoor wedding!
+Biggining the journey to being a celebrant has been a fabulous ride.
+Sometimes a wild one with the weather and all!
+As the only thing you can’t predict or change and us Aussies love an outdoor wedding!

-I’ve pondered on the what weddings mean, what the difference is between a wedding – the day to a marriage – the life.
+From the biggining till now, I’ve learnt alot.
+About people, relationships and myself.
+Since then I’ve asked myself.
+What do weddings mean?
+Furthermore what is the difference is between a wedding – the day to a marriage – the life.
 How I can help make this most intense of days as stress free and enjoyable as possible.

-Every couple hopes for a perfect wedding day, when everything lines up like a cosmic sequence of “ it was all meant to be” and I want that for you too.
-I have always keenly aware that you only get one shot at a wedding.
+Every couple hopes for a perfect wedding day.
+When everything lines up like a cosmic sequence of “ it was all meant to be” and I want that for you too.
+Having been always keenly aware that you only get one shot at a wedding.
 I only get one chance to get it right for you.
 Now after years of getting it right ( mostly) I can confess to being quietly petrified of getting it wrong in the first 2 years or so.
 I’m through that now and every year I fall in love with this work a little more deeply.

 A wedding is a moment, an eternal moment in time as it stays with the couple forever.

-I loved being a celebrant right from my very first wedding which was at the top of the Quay Restaurant smack bang in the most prestigious rooms with a view in Circular Quay.
-Thanks, Noppawan and David to getting me started at the top of town on Sydney harbour!
-I got it right Phew!
+Right from my very first wedding I have adored conducting them.
+Which was at the top of the Quay Restaurant.
+Smack bang in the most prestigious rooms with a view in Circular Quay.
+Thanks, Noppawan and David.
+Starting out at Sydney harbour at the top of the town was a real treat!
+Thankfully I got it right Phew!
 Each year has grown both outwardly with more weddings booked and inwardly as I gain a deeper understanding of my clients and how to best serve them.

-It was onwards and upwards from then on.
-Learning, refining, sharing and with social media keeping the connections and watching my couples turn into families.
+Onwards and upwards from then on it went.
+Learning, refining, sharing and with social media keeping the connections.
+And watching my couples turn into families.
 It’s a such an honour and blessing to return to the family for baby naming ceremonies, to be asked to conduct a sister, brother or friends wedding and sadly even a funeral or 2.
 Birth Deaths and Marriages, the stuff life is made of.

 The ABIA Awards

-In 2012 I had the honour of being nominated for the Australian Bridal Industry Academy’s “Best Celebrant Award NSW”.
+It all started in 2012 I had the honour of being nominated for the Australian Bridal Industry Academy’s “Best Celebrant Award NSW”.
 Wow that was exciting!
-Only 2 years into the industry and I became a finalist.
+Only 2 years into the industry and I became a finalist!
 There are 1000’s of celebrants in NSW.
 It’s beautiful work and a very competitive industry.

-I’m really grateful for the nomination and to the ABIA.
+So I’m really grateful for the nomination and to the ABIA.
 Being involved in the award has really pushed me to strive for personal excellence.
-Thank you to all the couples who first of all hired me.
-Trusted me and then after all the excitement of the Big Day nominated and voted for me.
-It’s votes of previous couples who determine the winners of the Australian Bridal Industry Awards.
+Forthermore, thank you to all the couples who first of all hired me.
+Trusted me and then after all the excitement of the Big Day nominated and voted.
+Most importantly, it’s votes of previous couples who determine the winners of the Australian Bridal Industry Awards.

-I’ll let you know how I go.
-One day I might just be known as the very Best Celebrant in NSW!
+So I’ll let you know how I go.
+Maybe one day I might just be known as the very Best Celebrant in NSW!
+Golly I won!